piercefreeman/mountaineer/README.md

 poetry run createdb
 ```

+Of course you can also use an existing database instance, simply configure it in the `.env` file in the project root.

 Mountaineer relies on watching your project for changes and doing progressive compilation.
 We provide a few CLI commands to help with this.

 While doing development work, you'll usually want to preview the frontend and automatically build dependent files.
 You can do this with: